Why WordPress Sites Often Struggle with Page Speed

 5. Caching helps, but barely

 Yes, you can install WP Rocket or W3 Total Cache.
 These tools help.
-But they're compensating for architectural problems.
-You're patching a leaky pipe instead of replacing it.
+But they're working around architectural constraints rather than solving the root cause.
+There's a ceiling to what caching layers can achieve on top of a server-rendered stack.

 What a Fast Site Actually Looks Like